 - Their house and or workplace contains their “trigger” foods (usually sweets and snack foods).

 - They don’t plan healthy meals (both dinners and work lunches), so they are susceptible to the temptations of (often less-than-healthy) takeout or simply grazing on what’s available because they’re starving!

 I can’t count how many patients and clients I’ve worked with who allow their trigger foods into the house because their spouse, partner or kids like those foods and aren’t joining in on the healthy eating journey (“It wouldn’t be fair to them if I didn’t let them have those foods in the house!”).
-But the simple fact is that most people (especially people who have weight struggles), engage in some degree of stress-based or emotional eating, even they don’t wrestle with an out-and-out food addiction.
+But the simple fact is that most people (especially people who struggle with disordered eating), engage in some degree of stress-based or emotional eating.
 Thinking that willpower will keep you out of the bag of potato chips or the carton of ice cream when you come home after having a crappy day is not just naive, but it’s setting yourself up to feel like a failure.
 (I say “feel like” because you’re not truly a failure, you were vulnerable and your food environment exploited those vulnerabilities.)